Alcohol And Drug Rehabs That Take Aetna Insurance

 Inpatient programs are the most intensive form of drug and alcohol addiction treatment.
 This type of treatment requires patients to live at a treatment facility for an extended period of time.

 Inpatient programs consist of 24-hour supervision as well as the management of medication and mental health conditions.
-Patients work simultaneously on an individualized plan of recovery that is catered to their specific condition and needs.
+Patients work simultaneously on an individualized plan of recovery that is catered to their specific conditions and needs.

 Inpatient treatment services may consist of: